p4ulor/Movies-Manager/Docs/README.md

-- You can use the [swagger open-api editor](https://editor.swagger.io/) to consult the [open-api](./cmdb-api-spec.yaml) documentation or use VSC extensions
+- You can use the [swagger open-api editor](https://editor.swagger.io/) to consult the [open-api](./cmdb-api-spec.yaml) documentation or use a VSC extensions to view the API documentation
 - Use postman to open the [collection of tests](./cmdb-api-test.json)

 # Code report / documentation